 The Department is responsible for determining all waiver payment rates.
 Changes in methodology or rates are stated in a Department issued public notice before a proposed change occurs.
-For further information about the Public Comment opportunities for this waiver renewal, please refer to Section Main 6-I.
+Public notices are brought before the Department of Community Health Board and published and posted in regional newspaper and other public sites through which information about the rates are made available for formal public comment.